Mondshein Sequences (a.k.a. (2,1)-Orders): Applications

-\paragraph{Acknowledgments.} The author wants to thank Joseph Cheriyan for valuable hints and helpfully providing a scan of his PhD-thesis and the anonymous person who drew my attention to Lee F.\ Mondshein's work.
+\paragraph{Acknowledgments.} I wish to thank Joseph Cheriyan for valuable hints, the anonymous person who drew my attention to Lee F.\ Mondshein's work, David R.\ Wood for suggesting the graph in Figure~\ref{fig:ISTCounterexample}, and the anonymous reviewers that gave me very valuable feedback, which led to a reduction of the number of cases in the Path Replacement Lemma.